lincheney/journald-2-cloudwatch/README.md

 The image is based on `debian:jessie-slim`.

+## Journal cursor

+The journal cursor is stored in the file specified in the `--cursor` flag.
+This file should be persisted to disk/placed in a mounted volume; consider using named volumes.
+If not, the process may upload duplicate logs if it is ever restarted.

 ## CloudWatch log format

 The log group and stream names for each message are configurable via the corresponding command line parameters.
 They take a **variant** of [Python format strings](https://docs.python.org/3/library/string.html#formatspec) and are evaluated against each message, the fields from the EC2 [instance identity document](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-identity-documents.html) and a few custom fields.